A step-by-step beginner's guide on how to make cuff bracelets.

 Step-by-step Instructions

 Cuffs need to stand up to a fair amount of wear and tear on the wrist while holding their distinctive c-shape.
 They should be made of 22 gauge metal or heavier.
 Most cuffs are either 20 gauge or 18 gauge.
-You can buy sheet and cut it to size or purchase pre-cut cuff bracelet blanks to avoid a lot of sawing or purchasing an expensive guillotine shear.
+We recommend using cuff bracelet blanks to avoid a lot of sawing or purchasing an expensive guillotine shear.
 Most cuffs are made from metal of varying widths that are about 6 inches long.
-Women with small wrists may want to shorten the 6 inches down to 5.5 or so.
-Copper is a great starter metal if you are new to metalsmithing.
-Brass will be quite a bit harder to work with.
+You may want to shorten the 6 inches down to 5.5 to accommodate smaller wrists.

 2. Filing & sanding

-You will want to cut or saw the corners of your long, flat rectangular cuff blank so they are rounded instead of pointed.
+If it's not already, you'll want to round out the corners of your cuff blank.
 Use shears or a saw to create a rounded edge that will be comfortable on the wrist.
 Then use files and sandpaper to smooth the edges and remove burrs.
 Also, sand out any surface scratches on your metal at this time.

 3. Add texture or stamping